-Chuck Hansen comes dangerously close to this in light of his belligerent treatment of Raleigh, Mako, and in general just not being a particularly nice person, even if his criticisms about Raleigh (burned out) and Mako (too inexperienced) had some validity.
-Ultimately subverts this by his Heroic Sacrifice at the movie's climax, which can be seen as a form of Redemption Equals Death.
+Chuck Hansen comes dangerously close to this trope in light of his belligerent treatment of Raleigh, Mako, and in general just not being a particularly nice person, even if his criticisms about Raleigh (burned out) and Mako (too inexperienced) had some validity.
+However, he ultimately subverts it by ignoring orders to help his fellow pilots when they're in need of assistance, openly doting on his beloved dog, and then pulling a Heroic Sacrifice at the movie's climax to save humanity.

 Kaiju: The main enemies are giant monsters, and are even called "Kaiju" by humans.
 Hell, the very first thing you see when the movie starts is a dictionary entry for the word "Kaiju".

 Kraken and Leviathan: While the monsters are called Kaiju and the movie is a giant homage to Kaiju fiction, a lot of the creatures are closer thematically with this trope.
 For example: the first one we see is confused with an island while the last one has Combat Tentacles, both characteristics common in the Kraken mythos.